 Keras is a high-level API that calls into lower-level deep learning libraries.
 It supports TensorFlow, Theano, and CNTK.

 In the sections below, we provide guidance on installing Keras on Azure Databricks and give an example of running Keras programs.
 See Integrating Deep Learning Libraries with Apache Spark for an example of integrating a deep learning library with Spark.

 This guide is not a comprehensive guide on Keras.
 Refer to the Keras website.

 Keras is included in Databricks Runtime ML (Beta), a machine learning runtime that provides a ready-to-go environment for machine learning and data science.
 Instead of installing Keras using the instructions below, you can simply create a cluster using Databricks Runtime ML.
-See Databricks Runtime ML (Beta).
+See Databricks Runtime for Machine Learning.

 For TensorFlow versions 1.1 and higher, Keras is included within

 by installing TensorFlow for TensorFlow-backed Keras workflows is a

 viable option.
 However, most existing documentation and tutorials

 assume Keras as a stand-alone package so it is often easier to work

 with the installation of Keras from PyPi.